istio/istio.io/content/en/blog/2020/proxy-cert/index.md

 -rwxr-xr-x    1 root     root          1054 Feb 25 13:06 root-cert.pem
 {{< /text >}}

-If you want to use the mechanism in this article to provision a certificate to an application, you can imitate the example application and add a sidecar like [the one in the example application]({{< github_blob >}}/manifests/istio-telemetry/prometheus/templates/deployment.yaml) to your application.
+If you want to use this mechanism to provision a certificate to an application, you can imitate the example application and add a sidecar like [the one in the example application]({{< github_blob >}}/manifests/istio-telemetry/prometheus/templates/deployment.yaml) to your application.